palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

 ![dongleWithHeaders](../assets/images/dongleHeaders.jpg)

 First, solder the headers that came with your OpenBCI Dongle.
 Then, move the switch to the RESET position, and upload some dummy code to the Dongle radio so that it doesn't interfere with the Serial upload process.
 Go to the Arduino IDE 1.5.8 and do `File-->Examples-->OpenBCI_Radios-->RadioPassThru32bit`.
-Now hit the upload button, it's the button to the left of the check mark in the top left of the IDE.
+Now hit the upload button, it's the button to the right of the check mark in the top left of the IDE.
 After uploading, make sure to move the switch back over to the GPIO6 side!

 ![0.1uF capacitors](../assets/images/caps.jpg)

 Next you need a breadboard, 8 jumpers and a 0.1uF capacitor.
 0.1uF capacitors are small and lentil-shaped, and have the number 104 printed on one side.
 You can order them online from Amazon, eBay, or hobby electronics store.
 If you have blue buttons on your board you do not need the 0.1uF capacitor because it is already on the board.
-The 0.1uF capacitor needs to be in series between the Dongle GPIO6 pin and the OpenBCI Board RERST pin.
+The 0.1uF capacitor needs to be in series between the Dongle GPIO6 pin and the OpenBCI Board RESET pin.

 ![Dongle Lash Up](../assets/images/DonglePassThruLashup.jpg)